yohasebe/ruby-wordle/README.md

 # Ruby-Wordle

-- Lists of 5-letter English words
-- Ruby script to generate lists of *n*-letter words
-- Ruby Wordle solver script
+A set of ruby scripts to generate word-lists and solve Wordle

 ⬜️⬜️⬜️🟨🟨 \
 ⬜️🟩⬜️🟩⬜️ \